Switching AMS Systems in PropFuel

 Pro Tip: On the campaigns page, sort by Next Send to quickly spot which campaigns have upcoming sends and need your attention.

-Click into each live campaign and review the contact workflows.
-Take note of how contacts are currently being enrolled so you can replicate this setup in your new AMS.
+Click into each live campaign and review the contacts tab.
+Take note of which segments you are currently using so you can replicate this setup in your new AMS.

 These details are essential to confirm so you can build the right reports or fields in your new AMS.
 Keep in mind that each AMS connection to PropFuel can work a little differently.
 Be sure to review your new AMS system’s PropFuel documentation to understand exactly how contacts can be enrolled into your campaigns.